iot-salzburg/panta_rhei/README.md

 * Use the unique datastream namespace as message key.
 Replace Sensorthings by an alternative or by i-Asset's registry.

+* Handle logging, publish states of clients and enable to subscribe to logs.

+* Add Client-Adapter-Hub for bidirectional MQTT-Platform communication either in Docker container within the platform, or as installation on the user side.

+* Consideration of Kafka Registry usage in the platform to describe the payload semantic.

 <br>
 If you have feedback and ideas, please let me know.